Drakonchyk/note/README.md

 object_detail() function finds an object in the database and renders a song page with its details

 If you want to visit our site you will have to run program app.py, and then click on the link that will pop up in the terminal.

+### Project was made by Olena Azarova, Anastasiia Pelekh, David Ilnytskyy, Vitaliy Paliychuk and Sofia Shuliak.
+We hope you like it!